-Some of the Hovmöller diagrams for the members of the ENS20 ensemble (not shown) have propagating signals resembling those in the observations during the first diurnal cycle within the forecast period (before forecast hour 18), in particular the BMJ members.
+signals resembling those in the observations during the first diurnal cycle within the forecast period (before forecast hour 18), in particular the BMJ members.
 In fact, the spatial correlation coefficients for the ENS20 BMJ members are comparable to the ENS4 members during this first period (Fig. 3e).
-However, all ENS20 members, except for BMJ members 1 and 2 (Table 2), lack a clear propagating signal during the 19 - 33 hour forecast period.
-It is worth noting the good relative performance of ENS20 members 1 and 2; perhaps these two configurations are especially conducive to propagating convective systems despite their relatively coarse grid-spacing, which would agree with results from Bukovsky et al. (2006) in which propagating features were noted and examined in the NCEP operational NAM model containing a similar configuration as ENS20 members 1 and 2.
+However, all ENS20 members, except for BMJ members 1 and 2 (Table 2), lack a clear propagating signal during the 19-33-h forecast period.
+It is worth noting the good relative performance of ENS20 members 1 and 2; perhaps, these two configurations are especially conducive to propagating convective systems despite their relatively coarse grid spacing, which would agree with the results from Bukovsky et al. (2006) in which propagating features were noted and examined in the NCEP operational NAM model containing a similar configuration as ENS20 members 1 and 2.
 However, note that the propagation mechanism for the features noted by Bukovsky et al. (2006) was not physically realistic, and further examination of these ensemble member forecasts is beyond the scope of this study.

-Generally, Hovmöller diagrams and spatial correlation coefficients show that ENS4 has a better diurnal cycle depiction and representation of propagating rainfall axes than ENS20, especially during forecast hours 19 - 33.
-The larger differences during this later forecast period appear to result from the ENS20 members simulating the rainfall maximum that occurs during the second simulated diurnal cycle too early and too intensely, which is reflected in the ENS20 ensemble mean Hovmöller diagram and diurnally averaged time series of domain averaged rain volume for ENS4 and ENS20 members (Fig. 3d).
+Generally, Hovmöller diagrams and spatial correlation coefficients show that ENS4 has a better diurnal cycle depiction and representation of the propagating rainfall axes than ENS20, especially during forecast hours 19-33.
+The larger differences during this later forecast period appear to result from the ENS20 members simulating the rainfall maximum that occurs during the second simulated diurnal cycle too early and too intensely, which is reflected in the ENS20 ensemble mean Hovmöller diagram and diurnally averaged time series of the domain-averaged rain volume for ENS4 and ENS20 members (Fig. 3d).
 These results imply that ENS4 has an inherent advantage over ENS20.
 The following sections will use various standard verification metrics to determine whether this advantage is enough to compensate for the smaller ensemble size of ENS4 relative to ENS20.

 b.
-Comparison of ensemble equitable threat scores (ETSs)
+Comparison of ensemble equitable threat scores